solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 ### UserBlock execution

+Execution of UserBlocks can happen asynchronously to voting.
+When voting validators transmit their most recent BankHash, but it may be for an older parent slot then the slot they are voting on.

 Each UserBlock is assumed to have been created simultaneously during the UserBlockSlot that it was encoded by the leader.

-For each UserBlock, the transactions are ordered by priority fee before execution.
-If two transactions from two different blocks have the same priority, the earliest transaction by UserBlock is executed first, otherwise by which UserBlock appears first in the leaders PoH.
+For each UserBlock in the PoH section spanning the UesrBlockSlot, the transactions are ordered by priority fee before execution.

+If two transactions from two different blocks have the same priority, they are ordered by which UserBlock appears first in the leaders PoH.

-If the leader's proposed block is attached to the heaviest fork, the validator can start execution of the UserBlocks optimistically.
+If the leader's block is attached to the heaviest fork, the validator can start execution of the UserBlocks optimistically.
 Otherwise the validator should only execute UserBlocks on the heaviest fork.